Linear95/DetGP/README.md

 # DetGP
-Codes for the AAAI 2020 paper: Dynamic Embedding on Textual Networks via a Gaussian Process.
+Code for the AAAI 2020 paper: Dynamic Embedding on Textual Networks via a Gaussian Process.

 This repository contains source code necessary to reproduce the results presented in the following paper: